 Early Life

-Michael Hintze was born in Harbin, China, on July 27, 1953, to Russian parents.
-Due to the Chinese Communist Party's rise to power, his family later moved to Australia.
-He was raised in Sydney, Australia, where he attended St Leo's College, Wahroonga.
-He studied at the University of Sydney where he obtained a BSc degree in physics and a BE degree in engineering.
-He also holds an MSc degree in acoustics from the University of New South Wales, an MBA from Harvard Business School, and honorary doctorates from the University of New South Wales and the University of Sydney.
-After graduating, he served for three years in the Australian Army, rising to the rank of captain.
+Michael Hintze was born on July 27, 1953, in Harbin, China, to parents of Russian origin.
+His family later moved to Australia after fleeing China.
+He was raised in Sydney, where he attended St Leo's College, Wahroonga.
+He pursued higher education at the University of Sydney, earning a BSc in physics in 1975, a BE in engineering in 1977, and an MSc in acoustics from the University of New South Wales.
+He also holds an MBA from Harvard Business School and an honorary doctorate from the University of New South Wales and the University of Sydney.
+After graduating, he served in the Australian Army for three years, rising to the rank of captain.

 Rise to Success